Action of derived automorphisms on infinity-morphisms: Preliminaries

 denotes the $i$-th elementary insertion, as usual.
 Dually, given a cooperad $\sC$,

 denotes the cooperadic comultiplication, while

 denotes the $i$-th elementary coinsertion.
 Occasionally, the more general (co)multiplications

 from \cite{NotesAlgOps} will be needed, where $\underline{\sO}_n$ is the functor associated to the collection $\sO$ from the category $\Tree(n)$ of $n$-labeled rooted planar trees to $\cCh$, and $\bt \in \Tree(n)$ (likewise for $ \underline{\sC}_n$ and $\sC$).
 Later, we will need two subcategories of $\Tree(n)$.
 The first is $\Tree_2(n)$, the full subcategory of $\Tree(n)$ consisting of trees with exactly $2$ internal vertices.
 The second is $\PF_k(n)$ (``pitchforks''), the full subcategory of $\Tree(n)$ consisting of trees with exactly $k+1$ internal vertices, one of which has height $1$, and the other $k$ have height exactly $2$.
-Some examples of such trees can be found in figures \ref{extree} and \ref{expf}.
+Some examples of such trees can be found in Figures \ref{extree} and \ref{expf}.

 If an operad is augmented, $\sO_\circ$ will denote the kernel of the augmentation map, while $\sC_\circ$ will denote the cokernel of the coaugmentation map of a coaugmented cooperad.
 Throughout, $\del_\sO$ will denote the differential of an operad $\sO$, and likewise $\del_\sC$ for a cooperad $\sC$.
+A coaugmented cooperad $\sC$ is called \emph{reduced} if